Why did you decide to pursue television news as a career?

 Michael is also the public address announcer for the Indiana Pacers.
 Michael joined the franchise as an emcee for home games in 2008, before replacing legendary announcer Reb Porter as the “in-arena” voice in 2010.

 Michael is a graduate of Warren Central and attended Vincennes University and IUPUI.
-He lives in downtown Indianapolis with his wife, Deandra.
+He is a proud resident of downtown Indianapolis.